Homemade Potpourri 101

 - The dried flowers, herbs, leaves, wood shavings, wood chips and spices (both fragrant and non-fragrant).

 - If you’re using fresh items that need to be dried first, plan on four times the amount that you are needing.
-For example: if you want 1 cup of potpourri, prepare 4 cups of fresh items to be dried to account for the shrinkage.
+For example: if you want 1 cup of final product, prepare 4 cups of fresh items to be dried to account for the shrinkage.

 - Use plastic, wood, ceramic or glass bowls and plastic or wooden spoons when preparing.